theHamdiz/bluehawk/README.md

 ```zsh
 python bh.py -d [TARGET_URL] [OPTIONS]
 ```
--Replace [TARGET_URL] with the website URL from which you wish to scrape emails.
+- Replace [TARGET_URL] with the website URL from which you wish to scrape emails.

 ---